$0 Indonesia → Australia Skilled Migration Guide — Quick-Start Checklist

 Why State Nomination Matters So Much in 2026

 The Subclass 189 independent visa — no state commitment, permanent residency on grant — allocated only 16,900 places in 2024-2025, down 44% from the previous year.
-For Indonesian IT professionals in competitive ANZSCO codes like Software Engineer (261313), ICT Business Analyst (261111), and Systems Analyst (261112), the 189 invitation threshold has not been below 85 points for over a year.
-Many professionals in these roles cannot reach 85 points without nomination.
+For Indonesian IT professionals in competitive ANZSCO codes like Software Engineer (261313), ICT Business Analyst (261111), and Systems Analyst (261112), recent invitation thresholds can be around 85–95 points.
+Many professionals in these roles cannot reach that range without nomination.

 The Five States That Matter for Indonesian IT Professionals